 Remodeling Magazine’s Cost Vs. Value Remodel Report for 2010-2011

 Every year Remodeling Magazine researches national remodeling information to create their Cost Vs. Value annual report for remodeling.
 They take into consideration Neighborhood Values, information provided by contractors and Realtors to determine the cost of various remodeling projects and their expected return on investment.
-The purpose of the annual report is to help consumers quantify their return on money spent towards various home improvement projects.
+The purpose of the annual report is to help consumers quantify their return on money spent towards various home improvement projects such as a kitchen remodeling, a bathroom remodeling, additions, and the like.
+If you need additional guidance, click here to continue.
+For any plumbing guidance make sure to reach out to a great plumbing company such as Moffett Plumbing & Air.

 I have buyers and sellers consult with me all the time looking for the best realtor they can hire to manage their property.
 In the meantime, they also want to know what improvements are worth making and which ones are not worth making to profit the most from the sale, without it taking too long of course.
 While this is truly a personal decision, I always suggest that clients carefully consider their remodeling projects before embarking on them.